WELCOME TO THE Journal

 Stillness and shadows

-December blew in on an icy north wind.
+After a warm spell that left me wondering where winter was hiding, it blew in on an icy north wind.
 We brought the first load of wood up to the house and built a fire in the wood stove.
-I pulled sheepskins out of storage, one at each bedside to caress bare feet on cold mornings.
-Outside, branches are laid bare and the steps leading up the […]
+I pulled sheepskins out of storage, one at each bedside to caress bare feet on cold […]

 Winter